Hamid Hussain Musavi: Lineage

 His father, Muhammad Quli Musavi, was a scholar, as was his cousin, Seyyed Ahmad Musavi Hindi, who also happens to be the paternal grandfather of Ruhollah Khomeini.

 Death

-On Safar 18, 1306/October 24, 1888, he passed away and was buried in Ghufran Ma'ab Husayniyya.
+On Safar 18, 1306/October 24, 1888, he died and was buried in Ghufran Ma'ab Husayniyya.
 After the news of his demise was spread, many mourning gatherings were held in Iraq for him.